Is 50 reviews enough? Do you need 500? We break down the data on how many reviews it takes to dominate local search in your industry.

 If the gap between where you are and where you need to be seems daunting, remember: it's a marathon, not a sprint.
 Focus on:

-1. Asking every customer for a review
+1. Ask every customer: Never miss an opportunity for a review

-2. Running reactivation campaigns to past customers
+2. Run reactivation campaigns: Reach out to past customers who haven't reviewed

-3. Staying consistent—aim for 20-30+ new reviews per month
+3. Stay consistent: Aim for 20-30+ new reviews per month

 With the right system, you can close the review gap faster than you think.
 Review Monster helps businesses add hundreds of reviews within months—not years.